The Last Roundup (novel series): Volume III: The Dead Republic (2010)

 In the final volume, an ageing Henry Smart attempts to cement his reputation.
-John Ford plans a movie based on Henry's life, but Henry eventually realizes the film that Ford has planned will reduce his story to sentiment.
-Henry plans to kill Ford, but his callousness has faded, and he drifts into the Dublin suburbs, where he meets a respectable widow who may possibly be his long-disappeared wife.
+John Ford plans a movie based on Henry's life, but Henry eventually realises the film that Ford has planned will reduce his story to sentiment.
+Henry plans to kill Ford, but his callousness has faded and only gives him a beating, and he drifts into the Dublin suburbs, where he meets a respectable widow who may possibly be his long-disappeared wife.
 Henry ages in obscurity until the 1970s, when the Provisional IRA uses a distorted version of Henry's story as a public relations ploy.

 Historical appearances

 Many characters in The Last Roundup are, in fact, historical.
 Here is a brief list of them: